certego/BuffaLogs/CONTRIBUTING.md

 #  Contribution Process
 ## Discussions
-If you'd like help in troubleshooting on a PR you're working on, or have a new idea to share, join us in [discussions](https://github.com/certego/BuffaLogs/discussions).
+If you would like help in troubleshooting on a PR you are working on, or have a new idea to share, join us in [discussions](https://github.com/certego/BuffaLogs/discussions).
-For starting a new discussione, the categories to choose from are:
+To start a new discussion, the categories to choose from are:
 *   General: chat about important news affecting the project
 *   Ideas: share ideas for new features to implement
 *   Polls: take a vote from the community
 *   Q&A: ask the community for help or dubts
-*   Show and tell: show off to the community something you've made
+*   Show and tell: show off to the community something you have made

 ## Issues
 You can create or solve an issue.